Mission 19 · Stage 2

 • C. pinMode only

-Why: Correct—loop() runs again and again.
+Why: Yes! loop() runs again and again.

 Q2.
-What does the waiting variable control?
+What does the waiting box do?

-• B. The random seed only
+• B. Sets the random seed only

 Code lab — try on your own

-Hint: Edit the Serial.println in pickNext().
+Hint: Edit the Serial.println inside pickNext().

-2. Give more time after a wrong answer — change delay(800) to delay(1200) in check().
+2. Give more time after each answer — change delay(800) to delay(1200).

 Code walkthrough

-A line-by-line tour of the sketch — the same steps as in Robo Gurukul Studio.
+A line-by-line tour of the sketch — the same steps as in Robot Gurukul Studio.

 Program overview